The World's Greatest Sinner: Plot

 Clarence Hilliard is dismissed by the manager in an insurance company due to Clarence's disregard for the 'scrape and screw' policy.
-Clarence confesses to Edna that he wants to become more than 'Clarence' and start a political career, but Edna falls asleep.
+Clarence confesses to Edna that he wants to become more than 'Clarence' and start a political career, but Edna falls asleep as he is talking.
 Later, Clarence tells his horse and Alonzo about his ambitions to make humans immortal, and a plan that will make Clarence 'God'.
 After witnessing an ecstatic crowd at a rockabilly concert, Clarence decides to learn to play the guitar.
-With the encouragement of Alonzo, Clarence attracts the audiences with his new ideology; that an ordinary person who is now a superhuman being will live forever and become God.
+With the encouragement of Alonzo, Clarence attracts the audiences with his new ideology: that an ordinary person who is now a superhuman being will live forever and become God.
 Gradually gaining his followers, Clarence proclaims himself 'God Hilliard' and creates a religious cult known as the Eternal Man's Party.
 In a meeting, the followers consider a few minorities as potential targets for their hatred, but God Hilliard proposes a new way of thinking on "a non-discriminatory basis".
 Eventually, one of the followers warns God Hilliard that nobody should exert too much power, or one will become a dictator.

 God Hilliard finances the cult by seducing elderly widows out of their life savings.
 Meanwhile, Alonzo builds an image of God Hilliard by using false facial hair, trimmed to a soul patch.
 God Hilliard forms a band at the venue and performs a rockabilly song, with a spoken motif, 'take my hand', and his outrageous stripping.
 As he relaxes with a snake after his performance, his followers rebel against a man who berates them and threatens to call the police.
 The followers gather together, shouting "We want God".
 The followers later cause a riot, which includes destroying objects such as cars and buildings.
 God Hilliard meets an ex-follower who experiences a mental breakdown since he alienated his family in favour of following God Hilliard.
 Hilliard has little sympathy for the ex-follower's disconnection with his family, giving the ex-follower a gun and instructing him to commit suicide.

 A bicyclist boy meets Betty and informs her that her father is in trouble, but she is in denial.
 In a discussion between Edna and God Hilliard, he demands that nobody should be on the top but himself, which alienates Edna.
 When Betty returns home, she is warned by God Hilliard that she should not tell anyone about his "business" if a guest comes in.
 God Hilliard's mother arrives to his house for a visit, and questions what he has been doing for the past few days.
 God Hilliard tells her that he called himself "God", and his mother condemns this practice, which she views as sacrilege.